google/dspl/docs/dspl2-spec.md

 "ag","Agender","Agenre","Agender"
 ```

-These have a `parentDimension` relationship:
+These have a parent-chlid relationship:

 ```
 {